cmdocumentation/housing-affordability-analysis/README.md

 ---

-### Finding 3: The 45–54 Age Group Shows Relative Improvement
+### Finding 3: A Mid-Career Reprieve: The 45–54 Age Pattern

 Within the mid-career struggle, there's an interesting pattern: immigrants aged 45–54 show better housing affordability than the 35–44 group.
 The percentage of immigrants with high housing burden (30%+) drops from 23.24% (ages 35–44) to 19.51% (ages 45–54), a 3.73 percentage point improvement.
 Non-immigrants show a smaller improvement (1.31 pp).